 Mitigation Measure BIO-1b.
-The applicant shall endeavor to conduct any drilling, construction work and/or ground-disturbing activities associated with installation of the proposed well or the conversion of rangeland to cultivated agricultural use that will be irrigated using the well during the non-breeding season of any birds and raptors protected under the Migratory Bird

-Treaty Act (generally September 16 through January 31).
+The applicant shall endeavor to conduct any drilling, construction work and/or ground-disturbing activities associated with installation of the proposed well or the conversion of rangeland to cultivated agricultural use that will be irrigated using the well during the non-breeding season of any birds and raptors protected under the Migratory Bird Treaty Act (generally September 16 through January 31).
 If construction activities must be scheduled during the nesting season (generally February 1 to September 15), pre-construction surveys for raptors, migratory birds, and special-status bird species shall be done by a qualified biologist to identify active nests near the site.
 This shall include a buffer extending out from the construction or disturbance area to a distance of approximately 1⁄2 mile.
 If active nests are found, no drilling construction activities shall occur within 500 feet of the nest until the young have fledged and the nest is no longer active (as determined by the qualified biologist).
 Survey timing and frequency requirements differ among species; species-specific surveys should follow all timing and frequency requirements of CDFW and USFWS.
-Consultation with the CDFW and/or USFWS shall occur if required and may result in additional requirements.
+Consultation with the CDFW and/or USFWS shall occur if required, and may result in additional requirements.

-Status: To be completed, if drilling, construction work and/or ground disturbing activities (associated with the proposed wells or the conversion of rangeland to cultivated agricultural use that will be irrigated using those wells) are scheduled between February 1 and September 15.
+Status: To be completed, if drilling or construction activities are scheduled between February 1 and September 15.